imshvc/framebuffer-js/readme.txt

+# Framebuffer JS

+## Introduction

-Abstraction layer for the Canvas that allows you to "emulate" a framebuffer-like interface that is easy to interact with.
+Abstraction layer for the 2D Canvas API that allows you to work with the Canvas in a framebuffer-like interface that is simple and easy to understand.